floooh/floooh.github.io/_posts/2016-08-13-webgl-next.md

 D3D11 and especially Metal does it.

-Instead of explicitely managing all resource memory and resource state transitions, the application code provides an intend how it is going to use a resource, and the details are handled inside the 3D API just like in D3D11 or (with slightly more control) in Metal.
+Instead of explicitely managing all resource memory and resource state transitions, the application code provides an intent how it is going to use a resource, and the details are handled inside the 3D API just like in D3D11 or (with slightly more control) in Metal.